 How: Add quality score and historic quality score to your keyword performance reports.
 Use this information to optimize your keywords, ads, and landing pages.

-Why: More people are likely to see your ad if it's in a top, or mainline, position (ad positions 1-4) rather than on the sidebar (ad positions 5-8) of the search results page.
+Why: More people are likely to see your ad if it's in a top, or mainline, position (ad positions 1-4) rather than on the bottom or sidebar (ad positions 5-8) of the search results page.

 How: Include the Top vs. other attribute column when you run account, campaign, ad group, ad, and keyword performance reports to: